IntelliTect/Coalesce/docs/pages/modeling/model-components/methods.rst

 Methods
 =======

 Any public methods you place on your POCO classes that are annotated with the :ref:`CoalesceAttribute` will get built into your TypeScript ViewModels and ListViewModels, and API endpoints will be created for these methods to be called.
 Both instance methods and static methods are supported.
+Additionally, any instance methods on :ref:`Services` will also have API endpoints and TypeScript generated.

 .. contents:: Contents
     :local: